 8. Test And Synchronise

-After feedback for the developer to accomplish the website nicely, you will have to test the development website again.
+After feedback from the developer to accomplish the website nicely, you will have to test the development website again.
 Make sure that your Magento 2 cron jobs are running.

 Testing The Live Site